-Domestic Violence & Malicious Mischief Lawyer in Everett, WA
+Domestic Violence Attorney in Everett, WA

 Charges involving domestic violence (DV) and malicious mischief are among the most difficult and consequential criminal cases you can face in Everett and Snohomish County.
 These cases carry severe mandatory penalties and lifelong social stigma that can affect your reputation, career, and family relationships.
+If you're facing this, you need a domestic violence attorney in Everett to help you with the legal side of things.

-Our Defense Strategy Against Domestic Violence Charges
+Our Defense Strategy Against Domestic Violence Charges in Everett

 Our defense is focused on challenging the reliability of the evidence, the credibility of the witnesses, and the state's ability to prove the domestic violence designation beyond a reasonable doubt.

-The Severe Impact of Domestic Violence Charges
+The Severe Impact of Domestic Violence Charges Explained By Our Domestic Violence Attorneys in Everett

 Under RCW 10.99.020, "domestic violence" means physical harm, assault, attempted physical harm, or infliction of fear of imminent physical harm, sexual assault, or stalking committed by one family or household member against another.